 Lala Lajpat Rai was deported to Mandalay after joining the Indian National Congress and participating in political unrest in Punjab, but there was insufficient evidence to charge him with subversion.

-Lajpat Rai's supporters tried but failed to elect him to the presidency of the party session in Surat in December 1907.
+Lajpat Rai's supporters tried but failed to elect him to the presidency of the party in Surat in December 1907.

 Bhagat Singh was a graduate of the National College, which he founded within the Bradlaugh Hall in Lahore as an alternative to British institutions.